webdevelopers-eu/z-template/README.md

 put.

-Z Template stands out from the crowd with its focus on a select number of carefully crafted manipulation features that meet all your design requirements.
+Z Template stands out from the crowd with its focus on a select number of carefully crafted DOM manipulation features that meet all your design requirements.
 We don't aim to be a jack-of-all-trades; instead, our decades of experience in web development have taught us what you need and what you don't, ensuring that we deliver only what truly matters.